syl20bnr/spacemacs-elpa-mirror/melpa/zones-readme.txt

  * Search them (they are automatically coalesced first).
 For this you need library `isearch-prop.el'.

+ * Make a set of zones or its complement (the anti-zones) invisible.
+For this you also need library `isearch-prop.el'.

  * Highlight and unhighlight them.
 For this you need library `highlight.el' or library `facemenu+.el' (different kinds of highlighting).